HomeBusinessSenegalese-Based Chargel start-up secures $2.5M Seed Capital

 In 2022, Chargel did over $1.2 million in Gross Merchandise Value (GMV), with Moustapha saying they are close to surpassing that figure so far this year.

-This would be driven by the African Continental Free Trade Area (AfCFTA) – which is today, the world’s largest trade region.
+The firm is banking on the African Continental Free Trade Area (AfCFTA) – which is today, the world’s largest trade region.